alexoff13/RIngQueue/googletest/googletest/README.md

 compilers (e.g. GCC), they may become necessary in the future, if we decide to improve the speed of loading the library (see
 <http://gcc.gnu.org/wiki/Visibility> for details).
 Therefore you are recommended
-to always add the above flags when using GoogleTest as a shared library.
+to always push the above flags when using GoogleTest as a shared library.
 Otherwise a future release of GoogleTest may break your build script.

 ### Avoiding Macro Name Clashes